lgrn/op5-vagrant/README.md

 $ vagrant box add package.box --name op5  # then use box "op5":
 ```

 Now set up a new VM in your `Vagrantfile` like `lc72.vm.box = "op5"`.
-No other attributes are necessary:
+No other attributes are necessary but you probably wants hostnames:

 ```
 config.vm.define "lc72" do |lc72|
+  lc72.vm.hostname = "lc72"
   lc72.vm.box = "op5"
 end
 config.vm.define "lc73" do |lc73|
+  lc73.vm.hostname = "lc73"
   lc73.vm.box = "op5"
 end

 # etc...
 ```

+In practice this allows you to just run the provisioning once, and then deploy N amount of identical VMs.
+Vagrant will make sure they have different IP addresses, and communication in between them should work without any additional configuration.

 ## Customizations

 ### Vagrantdir

 The Vagrantfile is set up to load additional configuration from the directory `Vagrantdir`, if present.
 Each file in that directory will be loaded as a normal Vagrantfile.
-This allows you to configure more machines without editing the main Vagrantfile.
+This allows you to configure more machines without editing the main Vagrantfile, and it also ensures it's not overwritten by this repo.

 ### user\_provision.sh